-The annual budget requirements are contained within a rider in the General Appropriation Act.
-For the current reporting period, the requirement may be found in House Bill 1, 84th Texas Legislature, Regular Session, Art.
+BUDGET FILING REQUIREMENTS AND DUE DATE The annual budget requirements are contained within a rider in the general appropriation act.
+For the current reporting period, the requirement may be found in House Bill 1, 82nd Legislature Regular Session, Art.
 III, Public Community/Junior Colleges, rider 3.d.:

 "Each community/junior college must file by December 1 of each fiscal year directly with the Governor, Legislative Budget Board, the Legislative Reference Library, and the Texas Higher Education Coordinating Board, a copy of an annual operating budget, and subsequent amendments thereto, approved by the community/junior college governing board.
-The operating budget shall be in such form and manner as may be prescribed by the board and/or agency with the advice of the State Auditor providing, however, that each report include departmental operating budgets by function."
+The operating budget shall be in such form and manner as may be prescribed by the board and/or agency with the advice of the State Auditor providing, however, that each report include departmental operating budgets by function and salaries and emoluments for faculty and staff listed by position."